felipegmuniz/dijon_rest/README.md

 ### License

 ```
-MIT License with Attribution Requirement
+Strict Attribution License (Derived from MIT)

 Copyright (c) 2025 Felipe G. Muniz

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal
 in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+to use, copy, modify, merge, and distribute copies of the Software for
-copies of the Software, subject to the following conditions:
+non-commercial purposes, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
+1. **Attribution is mandatory**: The above copyright notice and this
-copies or substantial portions of the Software.
-Attribution to the original
-author (Felipe G. Muniz) must be maintained in all derived works, including
+   permission notice must be included in all copies or substantial portions
-internal use and commercial adaptations.

-Any distribution or modification of this project for public or private use,
-in France or internationally, must retain full authorship credit and include
-this licensing statement.
+   of the Software.

+2. **Commercial use is restricted**: Commercial use (including but not limited to resale,
+   internal enterprise applications, or integration in proprietary systems)
+   requires prior written consent from the author.

+3. **Modification control**: Any modification, adaptation, or derivative work
+   must clearly identify all changes and retain the original authorship.

+4. **Redistribution**: Redistribution is allowed only with full authorship
+   credit, license inclusion, and clear notice that the work derives from this
+   project.

+5. **International enforcement**: This license is governed by French and international
+   intellectual property laws.
+Breach of these conditions may result in legal action.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,